Partners in Ministry

 Presbytery of Western North Carolina

 The mission of our Presbytery is to strengthen congregations to be faithful and vital witnesses to Jesus Christ.
-We have 110 congregations with over 17,000 members.
+We are located in Morganton, NC at the foothills of the Blue Ridge Mountains.
+We have 94 congregations with over 13,000 members.
 We span to the east to Gastonia, north to Banner Elk and west to the Tennessee line.

 Earth Care Congregations